dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/documents/how-to-display-print-dialog.md

 Sometimes you'll only want to print a specific range of pages within an XPS document.
 To do this, we extend the abstract <xref:System.Windows.Documents.DocumentPaginator> class to add support for page ranges.
 By default, the code will:

-- Open a print dialog window that prompts the user to select a printer, specify a range of pages, and then start a print job.
+1. Open a print dialog window that prompts the user to select a printer, specify a range of pages, and start a print job.
-- Instantiate an <xref:System.Windows.Xps.Packaging.XpsDocument> object with the content of the XPS document.
+1. Instantiate an <xref:System.Windows.Xps.Packaging.XpsDocument> object with the content of the XPS document.
-- Use the `XpsDocument` object to generate a default <xref:System.Windows.Documents.DocumentPaginator> object that holds all pages of the XPS document.
+1. Use the `XpsDocument` object to generate a default <xref:System.Windows.Documents.DocumentPaginator> object that holds all pages of the XPS document.
-- Create an instance of an extended `DocumentPaginator` class that supports page ranges, passing in the default `DocumentPaginator` object and the <xref:System.Windows.Controls.PrintDialog.PageRange> struct returned by the <xref:System.Windows.Controls.PrintDialog>.
+1. Create an instance of an extended `DocumentPaginator` class that supports page ranges, passing in the default `DocumentPaginator` object and the <xref:System.Windows.Controls.PrintDialog.PageRange> struct returned by the <xref:System.Windows.Controls.PrintDialog>.
-- Call the <xref:System.Windows.Controls.PrintDialog.PrintDocument%2A> method, passing in the instance of the extended `DocumentPaginator` class, to send the specified page range to the specified printer.
+1. Call the <xref:System.Windows.Controls.PrintDialog.PrintDocument%2A> method, passing in the instance of the extended `DocumentPaginator` class, to send the specified page range to the specified printer.

 :::code language="csharp" source="./snippets/how-to-display-print-dialog/csharp/MainWindow.xaml.cs" id="SampleCode2":::
 :::code language="vb" source="./snippets/how-to-display-print-dialog/vb/MainWindow.xaml.vb" id="SampleCode2":::